ronenOptimove/Optimove-APIs/API-Integrations/readme.md

 ### <a id="ce-flow"></a>Conditional Execution Bonus Flow:
 **Use Cases**:

-1. As an Optimove client, You may want to ensure that your campaign is sent only to customers for whom the promotion was already activated in your promo/bonus system.
+1. As an Optimove client, you may want to ensure that your campaign is sent only to customers for whom the promotion was already activated in your promo/bonus system.

 2. As an Optimove client, you may want to verify the list of eligible customers for a creation promotion before they send it to them widely.